This page contain affiliate links. Please refer to my Disclosures Page for more details.

 - 2 tbsp cocoa powder or cacao powder can be used instead.

-- 50 g plain chocolate roughly chopped I use a dairy free plain chocolate.
+- 50 g dark chocolate roughly chopped I use a dairy free plain chocolate.

-- 20 g unsalted butter I use a dairy free butter block.
+- 20 g unsalted butter or dairy free alternative (I use Flora plant butter) I use a dairy free butter block.

 - 2 tbsp milk I use soya milk.